wdv4758h/pypy-extradoc/blog/draft/stm-oct2013.rst

 improvement in speed.
 What they also tell us is that, obviously, the result is not good enough *yet:* it still takes longer on a 8-threaded PyPy-STM than on a regular single-threaded PyPy-2.1.
-As you should know by now, we are good at promizing speed and delivering it years later.
+As you should know by now, we are good at promising speed and delivering it years later.
 It has been two years already since PyPy-STM started, so we're in the fast-progressing step right now :-)